Reasno/ElkLogger/README.md

 # ElkLogger
-This packages is to be used in conjunction with laravel.
+This package is to be used in conjunction with laravel.

 ## Installation